 I began my morning workout routine when I was a teenager in high school.
 At first, I was working out in the evening.
 What prompted me to start were my classmates who were performing well in Math with minimal effort.
 I observed that almost all of them either played a sport or exercised.
 Out of curiosity, I began the journey of working out.

-I went for a jog in the morning before a math test and got an A. Also, I was more alert in class and my productivity escalated.
+I went for a jog in the morning before a math test and got an A. Also, I realized that I was more alert in class and my productivity escalated.
 I later progressed to working out in the morning which I have been doing till date.